 [ carries in procession the wooden statue of San Salvatore from the church of Cabras to the sanctuary, to start 9 days of religious rites.]

-The next Sunday the procession going to the village occurs, followed by the women wearing the typical costume of Cabras and by the sound of the traditional “launeddas” and accordion.
+On Sunday the procession going to the village occurs, followed by the women wearing the typical costume of Cabras and by the sound of the traditional “launeddas” and accordion.

 At the dawn the runners bring the statue of Saint Salvatore back to the church of Santa Maria Assunta in Cabras.

 The ritual of the barefoot race is also considered a good omen for the harvest, abundance of fish in Cabras pond and sheeps’ fertility.
-This year it is held in September 2nd and 3rd.

 The celebrations continue with traditional Sardinian music, labs for children, exhibitions, fireworks…